-Banks are open from Monday till Friday, few of them also work on Saturday.
+Banks are open from Monday till Friday, some of them also work on Saturday.
 All banks are closed on Sundays and public holidays.
-Large banks have their own cash machines and there are also independent cash machine networks (Euronet, Cash4YOU).
-If you have a card of a given bank, you may use its cash machines free of charge, whereas other card holders may pay a commission.
+Large banks have their own cash machines and there are also independent cash machine networks (Euronet, Planet Cash).
+If you have a card of a given bank, you may use its cash machines free of charge, whereas other

 If you plan to open a bank account in Poland you should remember that individual banks may have different requirements regarding the documents to be submitted.
 Generally, you might be asked to present the following documents:

 Rail services in Poland are provided by a number of public and private operators.
 Yet, the dominant carrier is the Polish State Railways (Polskie Koleje Państwowe, PKP) which brings together several companies providing domestic and international transport services.
 The fastest and most comfortable travel is offered by the PKP Intercity company.
 The Polish railway industry has been modernizing its infrastructure in order to constantly improve travel duration, conditions